megan07/bee-project/README.md

 ## Task: Approximate Matching for Addresses
 In this repository you will find a folder called `data/` that contains a tab-delimited file, `us-addresses.tsv`.
 This file contains 50,000 addresses from around the United States.
 It is in the format used by one of our data sources.

 This task asks you to build a flask end-point that receives an unformatted address as a character string, searches the `us-addresses` data set for an approximate match, and, if such a match is found, returns the matching address from the data set as a dictionary.

+You should start by forking this repository, and then add all of your work as commits to this repo.
+When you are finished you can submit a pull request so that our team can review your work :)

 Note: this is *not* a text cleaning exercise.
 The goal is not to convert "St." to "street" but instead to work within "the spirit of messiness".
 Below are some possible approaches that follow the spirit this problem was designed to present.